matschi3/session-notebook/README.md

-These files are my personal notes, written in german and english language.
+These files are my personal notes, written in german and english language for accurate learning.
 Feel free to use.